 Should you wish to learn how to build a cordwood cottage, cabin or home, please visit www.cordwoodconstruction.org While you are there, click on the pictures, read the brief articles, check out the latest workshops and newsletter and if you are interested click on the Online Bookstore to see all the cordwood literature available in print and ebook format.If you have questions that aren’t answered on the website you can email me at firstname.lastname@example.org

 Readers have requested a brief bio, so here goes:

 Richard & Becky Flatau built their mortgage-free cordwood home in 1979 in Merrill, Wisconsin.
 Since then, they have written books, conducted workshops, facilitated the 2005, 2011 and 2015 Cordwood Conferences and provided consultation for cordwood builders.
-Cordwood Construction: Best Practices DVD, Cordwood Construction Best Practices (print) and Cordwood Conference Papers 2015 are the newest publications available from their Online Cordwood Bookstore.
+Cordwood Workshop DVD (2018), Cordwood Construction Best Practices (print 2017) and Cordwood Conference Papers 2015 are the newest publications available from their Online Cordwood Bookstore.
 The books & DVD are also available as ebooks for a quick and easy shipping free download. www.cordwoodconstruction.org

 This is the Cordwood Workshop DVD will show you how to build a best practices cordwood home.

 The 30 detailed menu items from the Cordwood Workshop DVD.

 Thank you for your kind attention to Cordwood Construction.
 If you would like more information, please visit www.cordwoodconstruction.org

 Or email email@example.com